chaimleib/intervaltree/README.md

     ```

-    We could also empty a tree by removing all intervals, from the lowest bound to the highest bound of the `IntervalTree`:
+    We could also empty a tree by removing all intervals (this works in O(1) time):

     ``` python
     >>> t2.empty()